Homemade tartar sauce is so easy to make yourself. With freshly squeezed lemon and chopped dill, it tastes so much better than anything you can buy.

 More Delicious Seafood Recipes

-We have lots of tasty seafood and fish recipes that you are going to love!
+We have lots of tasty fish and seafood dishes that you are going to love!
 There are so many great ways to cook up fish and use this homemade tartar sauce.
 Try a few of our favorites:

 - Cilantro-Lime Halibut